 R00S05 - The 0th electron rate, arriving from the sector 5 direction.
 Electrons with Energy channels in the range 720-1023 ADUs.
+(Note that cosmic ray ions dominate the "electron" channels away from Jupiter.)

 There are two counters for each Rate that are incremented whenever a corresponding event occurs.
 The N2 counter is accumulated for a certain time interval (programmable down to 1 second during the Pluto encounter but typically 15-60 seconds during cruise), then recorded and zeroed.
 The N1 counter is accumulated for some multiple of the N2 interval (usually 10 minutes during cruise), then recorded and zeroed.
 A certain number of PHA events are kept according to a complex priority scheme and telemetered along with the Rate data.
 (Note: if the multi-hit, i.e. anti-coincidence, flag is set for an event, the event is not counted.
 This is programmable, but the "don't count multi-hit events" rule was true outside of Bad Time Intervals for the whole Jupiter phase).